Perfect Competition - Explained

 - The firms can enter or exit the industry any time they want.

 A market with perfect competition has lots of buyers and sellers involved.
-The sellers include small-scale firms rather than giant-sized companies that can control prices by making variations in the supply.
 The products sold by these small firms are almost same in terms of attributes, prices, and functions.
 This makes it difficult for buyers to differentiate products based on tangible and intangible attributes.
-This market model keeps the market demand and supply in balance with each other.
 Here, customers can easily make a switch between products produced by different companies.

 Drawbacks of Perfect competition models?